cdcarter/cdcarter.github.com/_posts/2015-08-30-getting-started-with-sf1.md

 ## Wrap-Up

-With all this done, you've made a huge leap forward in making Salesforce1 useful for your organization.
+With all this done you've made a huge leap forward in making Salesforce1 useful for your organization.
 By using it to manage your contacts, your entire CRM becomes your mobile address book.
 It also makes it much easier for your ED to start entering details of conversations into the system.
 This will allow your team to all be on the same page about how a patron is being communicated.

 But don't stop there!
 Once you've got contacts looking beautiful, it's time to start changing page layouts and compact layouts for Accounts, Donations, and more!